The Three Questions and the Teachings of a Master

 You have more influence on your reality than you give yourself credit for.
 You have the raw materials it takes to create a masterpiece of art.
 Once you see yourself as character out of your own imagination, you can to take a closer look at your creation, and make some changes.
 The main focus of your wonderful painting – that means you – can wake up and see.

 There are so many things imagination, and your own generous spirit can do to make self-awareness real.
 Together, we can talk about the ways.
 We can talk about the image you have of yourself.
 It’s a character you created.
 Does it represent the truth?
 We can see how this character rules over your physical body.
-Then we can discuss
+Then we can discuss about the kind of ruler it needs to be.

 I invited to join me on this site for a conversation about The Three Questions, about the teachings of don Miguel Ruiz, and about the ways you can make your reality reflect the truth of you!